AnhDuc2000/test-jenkins/docs/RUNBOOK.md

 * DevCloud support will send the onboarding template and the project manager will fill the template and send back to devcloud support
 * support will create users in Jira and groups and the users to confluence-user group
 * Onboarding template is available in See [Onboarding Template](https://github.dxc.com/Platform-DXC/JIRA/blob/master/docs/Onboarding_Request_Template..xlsx)
-* All DXC internal users should login with DXC global pass and external users should login with user id & password
+* All DXC internal users should login with DXC Global Pass and MFA and external users should login with user id & password
 * External users will be onboarded into the confluence user database system (managed in the JIRA/Crowd app) provided they agree the risk acceptance  & provide the business justification
 * Below is the risk acceptance for external users
     **I, (insert name), accept the risk of providing external access to the Jira project (insert project name) and will promptly inform the devcloud team if and when some or all of the external users no longer need access.**